stavarengo/travel-sorter/README.md

 <a id="post-sort"></a>
 #### `POST /api/sort`
-Sort a set of thickets.
+Sort a set of tickets.

 **URL params**